How Well Do You Know Lady Liberty?

 3. She Almost Didn’t Happen

 Both Congress and the State of New York rejected bills to allocate money for the project of building the pedestal, and the committee in charge of the pedestal only had $3,000 in the bank, nowhere near enough to cover the expense.
 Fundraising in the 1880s helped—Emma Lazarus wrote the poem “The New Colossus,” with the immortal lines “Give me your tired, your poor, your huddled masses yearning to breathe free,” to raise money—but funds fell short.
-The torch had been displayed in Philadelphia in 1876, and the head in Paris in 1878, to much acclaim, but prospects were bleak.
+The torch had been displayed in Philadelphia in 1876, as you can see above, and the head in Paris in 1878, to much acclaim, but prospects were bleak.

 And then Joseph Pulitzer promised to publish the name of every single donor to the project in his newspaper The New York World, no matter how small the donation.
 As word of children scrounging together dollars and cents to help build Lady Liberty’s home spread, donations flooded in and the project was saved.